-I was a baptized and practicing catholic, who regularly attended mass at my local church.
-I wasn't a devout catholic like my father was, but I did try and take my religion seriously by attending mass most Sundays, especially on so-called "holy days of obligation."
+I was a baptized and practising Catholic, who regularly attended mass at my local church.
+I wasn't a devout Catholic like my father was, but I did try and take my religion seriously by attending mass most Sundays, especially on so-called "holy days of obligation."

-(He happily received a copy of one of my CD's)
+(Winning happily received a copy of one of my CDs)

 But I can honestly and sadly say that Jesus Christ, sin, holiness, and the new birth never featured at all in my life.
 Nor would I ever be encouraged by my church to witness to lost souls by sharing the gospel with them, something I now do regularly.

 During this period of my life, I was a successful semi-professional jazz singer, with my own big band orchestra.
 All my energy and spare time went into making music my future.
 I recorded 3 CDs, and even worked with a trombonist, who had once played with Frank Sinatra; we even performed a few live shows.
 However, with the drastic change in my father's life, I just couldn't ignore it and so we would end up spending hours talking about Bible prophecy, secret societies, cults, and of course the Catholic church.

 My conversion from a big band singer to a Bible-believing Christian was primarily down to the change that I witnessed in my father's life.
 I remember one day watching him listening to an American preacher on the radio.
 I asked him, "Why are you listening to this?
 We're Catholic and you're a good person."
 He responded by saying to me, "It isn't enough for me now.
 I need something else.
 And I am not a good person."

 Now, I must say that for my father, who went to mass daily, was on numerous church committees, and had even penned a book about our church, this truly amazed me.

 This was to be a major turning point for my father, and little did I know, for me too.